edodusi/simple-bundler/README.md

 The bundler performs these main steps:

-1. Reads the entry file and parses its dependencies
+1. Parses code into an Abstract Syntax Tree (AST) using Acorn
+2. Analyzes the AST to extract imports and exports
-2. Builds a dependency graph by recursively analyzing imports
+3. Builds a dependency graph by recursively following imports
-3. Transforms ES Module syntax to CommonJS
+4. Transforms ES Module syntax to CommonJS through AST-based transformations
-4. Applies plugins (e.g., minification)
+5. Applies plugins (e.g., minification)
-5. Generates a single bundle file
+6. Generates a single bundle file with a module loader

 ## Plugin System